- Students typically apply to Fuqua during their second year at the School of Medicine.

 Fuqua's Health Sector Management (HSM) Concentration

 Focus on the entire health care ecosystem and gain a deeper appreciation of the dynamics between policymakers, providers, insurers, device manufacturers, health information systems, and bio-pharmaceutical companies.
 You’ll master a spectrum of skills that will enable you to effect change for the better.
 Created in 1999, the program now ranks among the top health industry business school concentrations in the world.
-In addition to HSM, you will have the option to complete one additional concentration at Fuqua.
+In addition to HSM, you will have the option to complete one additional concentration or certificate at Fuqua.

 - Fuqua courses are usually held on a Monday/Thursday or Tuesday/Friday schedule.